Example tooltip content.

 What's included (typically)

-• Kitchenware: pots, pans, plates, cutlery (and sometimes a bottle opener - priorities!)
+• Kitchenware – pots, pans, plates, cutlery, maybe even a bottle opener (priorities!).

-Travel Tip: Pre-trip prep goes a long way - pack lighter, save space, and spend more time enjoying the view.
+Larry's Travel Tips: “A little pre-trip prep goes a long way!
+Knowing what’s in your van means you can pack lighter, save space, and spend more time enjoying the view.”

 What to bring (the essentials)